 ZC: I’m more encouraged by our Yale students than by our politicians.
 I’m banking on our students solving these issues by the time I’m eligible for Medicare.

-This Article was submitted by Denise L Meyer, on Wednesday, May 08, 2013.
+This article was submitted by Denise L Meyer on May 8, 2013.